Ukrainians in France: Modern era

 Following the 2022 Russian invasion of Ukraine, Ukrainian refugees started to arrive in France.
 By 8 March, it was reported that almost 5,000 refugees had arrived in the country.
 On 10 March, the Interior Ministry reported that 7,251 people had arrived in France from Ukraine, 6,967 of whom were Ukrainian nationals.
 According to UNHCR, 69,670 Ukrainian refugees had been registered in France as of 31 December 2023.
+Around 75% of Ukrainians currently living in France are women.
+Paris and Île-de-France remain the main centre of Ukrainian community in the country.